Easy Parsnip Purée – Creamy + Rich

 Preparation

-1. Parsnips can come in all sizes.
-Pro tip when buying is to be sure you get even sized parsnips so that they can cook evenly.
+Parsnips can come in all sizes.
+Pro tip when buying is to be sure you get even-sized parsnips so that they can cook evenly.

-3. Cut the parsnips into even sized pieces, we like to quarter them.
+2. Cut the parsnips into even-sized pieces.
+We like to quarter them.

 How To Make Parsnip Purée

-2. Place the sauce pan on the stovetop over high heat and bring to a boil.
+2. Place the saucepan on the stovetop over high heat and bring to a boil.
 As soon as it starts to boil, reduce to a simmer.
-When the parsnips are soft when you poke with a fork remove the sauce pan and pour into a colander to strain the liquid.
+When the parsnips are soft (i.e., when fork tender), remove the saucepan and pour into a colander to strain the liquid.

-4. Place in a bowl and then top with fresh thyme.
+4. Place the contents into a bowl and then garnish with fresh thyme.
 Serve warm with your favorite recipes.

 Note: If using an immersion blender versus a normal blender then place the parsnips and garlic back into the saucepan after straining.
 Then add butter, milk, and salt.
 Then purée with the hand immersion blender.